 Each year the gallery publishes an ArtWalk and Downtown Business Guide.
 The gallery also serves as a clearinghouse for visitor and tourist information.
 Cooperative members staff the gallery and are available to lead walking tours of historic downtown Marion.

-From April through December, the gallery is open Wednesday, Thursday, and Friday, from 12:30 p.m. to 4:30 p.m., by appointment, and other times when artists are available.
+From April through December, the gallery is open Wednesdays and Thursdays, from noon to 5:00 p.m., by appointment, and other times when artists are available.
 Appalachian Spirit Gallery is closed during the months of January, February, and March.

 APPALACHIAN SPIRIT ARTISTS ASSOCIATION | 144 WEST MAIN STREET | MARION, VIRGINIA 24354